 Window wells are necessities in basements that can save lives in the event of a house fire, but they can be a hazard to your toddler.
 Place window well covers over window wells to ensure that your child doesn’t fall in.
 The covering you choose should be light enough to lift off from below yet sturdy enough to hold the weight of your child.

 Most animals leave humans alone, but if your child unwittingly wanders near a mother’s den full of cubs, most animals will protect their young.
 Much more likely though would be an instance where a child goes to an unknown dog or other animal expecting it to be friendly, and it’s not.
-Know what kinds of animals wander into your area.
+Know what kinds of animals may wander into your area.
+For added safety, it’s best to fence in your yard to keep unwanted animals out and your toddler in.

 Keeping toddlers safe is a full-time job.
 Take a few moments every day to find potential hazards around your yard so that you can keep your toddler away from danger.